jrowme/packer-templates/readme.md

 [Boxstarter](http://boxstarter.org) is used by some templates for initial provisioning.
 Due to the fact that provisioning takes place in the builder and not a provisioner, it can be difficult to gain visibility into why things go wrong from the same console where `packer` is run.

-Boxstarter will log all package activity output to `$env:LocalAppData\Boxstarter\boxstarter.log` on the guest. - Change
+Boxstarter will log all package activity output to `$env:LocalAppData\Boxstarter\boxstarter.log` on the guest.